dakane1/MGMTEP207/README.md

 # MGMTEP207

+Please do the following prior to the in class activity on 1/18/19.
+    1. Download Anaconda onto your laptop.
+There are instructions below for Windows, macOS, and Linux.
+    2. Download the data into a folder on your desktop.
+    3. Download the Python notebook into the same folder as your data.

 **1. Download Python**

 Python is a popular language for research computing, and great for general-purpose programming as well.
 Installing all of its research packages individually can be a bit difficult, so we recommend Anaconda, an all-in-one installer.